metwork-framework/mfdata/doc/mfdata_quick_start.md

 ### Release the plugin

-We wll now release the move_image plugin (considering it as a stable version).
+We will now release the move_image plugin (considering it as a stable version).
 Releasing a plugin makes it production-ready, ready to be deployed.

 To do this, go to the `move_image` plugin directory and enter the command:
 ```bash